 He plans to form a separate children's choir with hopes of musical ministry to children and encourage them to become involved members of the church.
 He is also planning to approach music students to join the choir to create a 4-part choir.
 We are all looking forward to this challenge and musical development under him.

+Alan Jackson

 Organist Report

 Regarding the choir, I would like to do a slight rebuild, filling the parts that are missing or non-existent on a regular basis.
 This might involve contacting one of the private schools to establish a choral scholarship.
 For instance, Worksop Priory has a good relationship with Worksop College, allowing them to have a student bass during term time.